tututou/ColonyCounter/README.md

 # ColonyCounter

-#### Colony Counter is a web application used to count the number of colonies of yeast in a picture of a petri dish...
+ColonyCounter is a web application that uses OpenCV to count the number of yeast colonies in a petri dish.

+## Check out the latest release: http://54.164.59.69/

 ## Back-End Setup
 1. Install python 3.6 (make sure pip is also installed and python is in your system path)